HyprerNova/Zerodha_MCP/README.md

 Node.js: Install Node.js from nodejs.org.
 Zerodha Developer App: Create an app on Zerodha's Developer Portal to obtain your API key and secret.
 Access Token: Generate an access token for your Zerodha account.
-Refer to this YouTube tutorial for step-by-step instructions : https://youtu.be/1iJ34tTjwwo?si=b-lPtW4YZnt_5jtQ
+Refer to this YouTube tutorial for step-by-step instructions.

 Installation